 In recent years, the banking landscape has witnessed an unprecedented wave of innovation driven by digitization.
 Nascent technologies such as automation and artificial intelligence have already become an important part of retail banking, delivering direct benefits to not only banks but to customers as well.
 Compounded with the government’s recent impetus towards a cash-light economy, major banks are continuously striving towards developing end to end banking solutions ranging from mobile and app-based banking to online-only banks accounts and digital wallets, all available at the customer’s fingertips.
-And with the outbreak of COVID-19 pandemic, financial solution providers are not left with much choice but to embrace the next wave of digital transformation in the banking domain.
+And with the outbreak of the COVID-19 pandemic, financial solution providers are not left with much choice but to embrace the next wave of digital transformation in the banking domain.

 However, despite the widespread impact of the digital wave, a bank’s core processes are still anchored to serve the needs of the bank more than those of the customer.
 Leading financial institutions are yet to consider digital customer experience as a key value proposition.
 Even those banks with the highest market penetration feature uneven interface design at different touchpoints, complicated transaction steps, limited visibility on account, complex reports and dashboards which prove to be a major motivation for customers to switch brands.
 With the advent of the internet and the constant availability of new information, brand loyalty has been on the decline and the tendency of customers to move to better service is at an all-time high.